willklein/design-system-success/slides.md

 So I wondered about a career shift, I thought of my friends, and I took a chance, proposing a wild idea.

+I approached their manager, Lynn, and asked him if I could join the team.

-I asked their manager: would you consider hiring me to get developers excited about the design system? (edit)
+I wanted to change things for our entire UI community.
+I wanted to get people *excited* about the design system.

+I also told him how I was burned out - and - he would be taking a chance on me.
+I had never done this before.
+I knew frontend, but I did not know design systems.

+Despite my warnings - he was stoked (todo: fire/light bulb image).

-Four months later, I would become their design system developer advocate -->
+Four months later, I joined the team as their design system developer advocate.
+-->
 ---

 <!--
 Now before I continue any further in the story, I need to be clear about something.

-This team I was joining was exceptional.
+This team I was joining ... was exceptional.
 They were already doing an amazing job, but this was a very large enterprise software company, with over 10,000 employees and growing fast.

 My experience as a non-consumer wasn't their fault, but a symptom of a common challenge across many design systems at growing organizations.